 How To Prep Your Eyebrows Before You Bleach Them

-Before you begin the procedure, it is essential to prepare your brows.
+Before you begin this beauty procedure, it is essential to prepare your brows.
 Here’s how:

 - Make sure your eyebrows are freshly groomed.
 Thread, wax or pluck – do your usual drill.